mercadolibre/mobile-dependencies_whitelist/README.md

   ]
 }
 ```

-- If no group / name / version is provided, they will default to `.*` (anystring)
-- If no expires field is provided, the dependency is considered non-expirable.

 ### iOS
 iOS whitelist dependencies consist of a set of dependencies that are available for front-ends and high-level repositories to consume from the Mercadolibre-mobile group.